chahatsaini13/Agentic-Portfolio-Guardian/docs/decisions/0005-market-intelligence-sentiment-and-relevance-filtering.md

 # ADR 0005: Market Intelligence Agent - sentiment placeholder and relevance filter reuse

 ## Status
-Proposed - Member 1's portion (agent pipeline, filtering, VADER placeholder) is complete and validated below.
-Member 2's portion (contrastive sentiment model + baseline comparison) is **not yet integrated** - see "For Member 2" section at the end.
-Status moves to Accepted once that's merged.
+Accepted - Member 1's portion (agent pipeline, filtering, VADER placeholder) is complete and validated below.
+Member 2's portion (contrastive sentiment model, accuracy comparison) was completed in ADR 0006 - see that file for the swap-in confirmation and validation numbers.

 ## Context
 Week 5 (Market Intelligence Agent) needs to tag sentiment on recent news